mzwallace/dw-cli/README.md

 jobs [2016-12-31 04:23:01.598 GMT] Created Job configuration for Schedule [RealTimeQuotaAlert, 5243faf4c73317f2ac12e375df]
 ```
 ## Setup
 Place a dw.json file with these contents in your projects root directory or use `dw init`.
-A Client ID and password can be created in the Account Center.

-#### Staging
-For staging, if you are using an irregular hostname, you can fill that into 'hostname'.

-#### Two-factor Auth
-If two-factor auth is configured on staging, the special hostname required for webdav can be filled into 'webdav' as well as key, cert, and ca &emdash; these are all generated using the staging cert given to you from support.
-The process of creating the user key and pem from the staging cert is outlined in the support documentation.
 ```
 {
+  "hostname": "-region-brand.demandware.net",
   "username": "defaultuser",
   "password": "defaultpass",